-Executive education programs are generally targeted at those who have already reached a certain level of seniority within the business world, such as executives, senior managerial staff, and business professionals.
-They are more specialist than degree programs and can last from a few days to over a year, aimed at improving specific skills such as leadership and strategic management.
+Executive education programs target those who have already reached a certain level of seniority in the business world, such as executives, senior managerial staff, and business professionals.
+They are more specialist than degree programs and can last from a few days to over a year, aimed at improving leadership and management skills.

-Executive education in Europe is notable for engaging with elite leaders, academics, and executives from the global business community and thus offering unique networking and career development opportunities for participants.
-Topics studied can include areas such as business analytics, corporate governance and negotiation.
-Executive education in Europe can set you up for a rewarding career opportunity abroad.
+Executive education engages with elite leaders, academics, and executives from the global business community, thus offering unique networking and career development opportunities for participants.
+Topics areas can include business analytics, corporate governance, and negotiation.

-European business schools are globally renowned for the quality of their educational standards and program content, which is reflected in their generally high performance in global rankings.
-In fact, courses are designed and taught by some of the most respected academic figures in the business world.
+European business schools are globally renowned for their educational standards and program content quality, reflected in their generally high performance in global rankings.
+Courses are designed and taught by some of the most respected academic figures in the business world.

-Schools have great links to big multinational companies and elite business institutions, meaning that students can gain access to some of the most respected global forums, conferences, events, and employment schemes.
+Schools have excellent links to big multinational companies and elite business institutions, meaning that students can gain access to some of the most respected global forums, conferences, events, and employment schemes.

-European business schools have a wider range of course options in general than American schools, allowing for more specialization at both degree and executive level.
+European business schools have a wide range of course options, allowing for more specialization at both degree and executive levels.

-The Executive MBA at IESE Business School, for example, gives students the chance to learn from innovative methods taught by some of the world’s most respected business professors, as well as the chance to participate in an Executive Management Simulation Program in either New York, Shanghai, or Sao Paulo.
+For example, the EMBA at IESE Business School allows students to learn from innovative methods taught by some of the world’s most respected professors and attend an Executive Management Simulation Program in New York, Shanghai, or São Paulo.